fredericbonnet/picotest/docs/README.md

 ## License

-PicoTest is released under the terms of the The 3-Clause BSD License:
+PicoTest is released under the terms of the 3-Clause BSD License:

 https://opensource.org/licenses/BSD-3-Clause